UnderLogic/toml-serialization/Documentation~/src/attributes/toml-hex-number-attribute.md

 ## Overview

-The `TomlHexNumberAttribute` can be applied to any integer type `field` to serialize them as hexadecimal numbers.
+The `TomlHexNumberAttribute` can be applied to any integer type `field` to serialize it as hexadecimal numbers.

 **NOTE:** This attribute has no effect on deserialization, as the number format is inferred from the TOML document.